Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

 Big Value Bundles

-For regular mobile users and for anyone with a smartphone, Vodafone’s Big Value Bundles will normally offer the best value usage.
+For regular mobile users and for anyone with a smartphone, Vodafone’s Big Value Bundles will normally offer better value usage compared to Pay As You Go 1.

 With Big Value Bundles, your top-ups are converted automatically into a 30-day allowance each month.
 There are currently four Big Value Bundles you’re able to choose from, ranging in price from £5 to £30 per month: